Over the next five years what type of business do you see taking a market lead?

 In addition, we expect further growth in the property insurance sector due to the rise in property prices in Austria.

 The local market will broadly follow international trends.
 Therefore, cyber insurance protection, and technology as a channel for insurance will lead the local market in the next years.
 However, particular importance will always have in this country coverage for catastrophe, particularly earthquakes, tsunamis and floods.
 This necessarily requires participation of the international insurance market or financial market through products such as cut bonds.

 State-owned assets have traditionally been uninsured for catastrophes.
 Would this change in the future, this area ill certainly produce a major growth for the insurance and reinsurance markets.

 We are neither brokers nor fortune-tellers.
 We think, however, that in a market like the Swiss market where banks, securities dealers, asset managers and other financial institutions have a predominant position, financial lines insurance is an important business line and may gain importance within the coming years.
 Moreover, digitalisation may become a decisive factor for business success in insurance.

-The current president, Pedro Pablo Kuczynski, has among his main proposals to streamline the processes of investment in infrastructure; therefore, we believe that in the term of its government, the construction sector and, therefore, the insurance associated with this sector, will lead the market for the next five years.
+Given the catastrophic events suffered in Peru on 2017, the main objective of the government is to invest in infrastructure; therefore, the construction sector and, therefore, the insurance associated with this sector, will lead the market for the next five years.

 There has been a consistent increase over the last few years in the issuance of policies to cover cyber security risks, directors and oﬃcer’s liability, errors and omissions liability and employment practices liability (including liability arising from sexual harassment claims).
 These forms of insurance are anticipated to grow further and take market lead over the next ﬁve years.